Stock Analysis · Lennar Corporation (LEN)

 Overview

-- Financial services — primarily mortgage and title services that are often used by Lennar homebuyers.
+- Financial services — mortgage and related services tied to home closings

 Key Figures